songgao/AlikeSubmissions/README.md

 $ cat alike_ones.json | mask_names.py | tee alike_ones_masked.json
 ```

-Open up a local server and see the result from `localhost:8080`
+Open up a local server and see the result from `localhost:8080` in a modern browser.
 ```bash
 $ python -m SimpleHTTPServer 8080
 ```